rolling-panda-san/rolling-panda-san.github.io/_posts/2021-10-16-slow_http_request.md

+---
-# Slow http request from a docker container
+title: Slow http request from a docker container
+tags: python docker
+---

 Recently I've been having a somewhat mysterious behaviour of docker containers where a http request from `requests.get` is significantly slower